rerun/rerun/README.md

 with a string between the "<>" characters.

 For example, notice how "-jumps" option shows `<1>`.
-The "1" is the default value assigned to the "jumps" option.
+The "1" is the default value assigned to the "-jumps" option.

 ### Bash completion